tastyigniter/docs/customize/permissions.md

 ## Introduction

-The Permissions system controls access and restriction to all parts of a TastyIgniter application.
+The Permissions' system controls access and restriction to all parts of a TastyIgniter application.
 There are Super Admins at the lowest level (users with the `super_user` flag set to `true`), and Administrators (staff), and permissions.
 The `\Admin\Models\Staffs_model` and `\Admin\Models\Users_model` models are the containers that hold all the important information about an administrator.

-Superadmins have access to everything in the system and can only be managed by themselves or by other superadmins; they are not accessible to or editable by regular administrators, even if an administrator has the `Admin.Staff` permission.
+Super admins have access to everything in the system and can only be managed by themselves or by other super admins; they are not accessible to or editable by regular administrators, even if an administrator has the `Admin.Staff` permission.

 ## How Permissions Work